kief/infrastructure-as-code.com/_posts/2019-12-25-split-stacks.md

 The Terraform CLI includes the [state](https://www.terraform.io/docs/commands/state/mv.html) command, which you can use to move state from one state file to another.
 You create your new Terraform project, and you transfer the state for resources from the original project's state file to the new project state file.
 You can run `terraform plan` as you go to check that each piece is moved.
 You know everything is complete when `terraform plan` reports that it won't change anything on the new project.

 This is a very tricky operation.
-I've never had the guts to do it on a real project, although people have told me about doing it.
-They compare it to brain surgery - one slip of the fingers, one wrong command, and you're in a crisis, scrambling to undo the damage.
+One wrong command, and you're in a crisis, scrambling to undo the damage.
 If you back up your state files beforehand and don't run `terraform apply` until `terraform plan` tells you you're clear, you shouldn't damage your live system.
 But it's a painstaking process, and overly manual.

 I'm not currently aware of any tools to automate this process, but I'm sure we'll see them soon.
 However, I have a technique that can de-risk the process that you can use today.